A Good Revision Timetable Can Make a Difference

 If one subject, module or topic takes longer than expected, then don’t panic, as hopefully the time can be made up in the planned “blank” space.

 It’s also essential to leave time for regular breaks during the day and time for relaxation, sport and friends.
 While each student will have different needs, the key is to find a healthy balance and recognise that this may change as you get closer to the exams.

 Colour coding is a useful memory aid that can allow you to unify all the elements of your revision.
 Whether coded per subject, per module or per topic, matching the colours in your plan to your revision notes can provide an important subconscious link that may help your memory recall in the exam.

-Having created your plan, we encourage that they are scaled up and then printed off, ideally to A3 or even A2 size.
+Having created the plan, we encourage students to scale it up and then print it off, ideally to A3 or even A2 size.
 Having a physical version is useful for two reasons.
 Firstly, the larger your plan, the more room you may have to make any additional notes to comment on each revision session eg topics you need to revisit.
 Secondly, it can be highly motivating and cathartic to tick off the days as the exams approach.

 Creating a revision plan that works may take a bit of time but, in our experience, it’s a really good investment and can make a real difference to student motivation, revision effectiveness, stress management and, ultimately, exam success.